0xPolygonID/tutorials/mkdocs/docs/verifier/query-builder.md

 There is an interactive way of creating verification queries by utilizing an intuitive form with all the fields a comprehensive query must have.
-In Polygon ID, this useful feature is called **Query Builder**.
+In Polygon ID, this useful feature is called [Query Builder](https://schema-builder-test.polygonid.me/query-builder).

 Verifiers can create a set of rules that users need to meet to prove their identity using their existing credentials.
 These rules could range from being a member of a specific organization to being at a certain age.
 Polygon ID makes it easy and secure for users to prove their identity by using these rules for authentication purposes.